booorayan/Regression_fifa/README.md

 ### Experiment Design
 This project followed the CRISP-DM methodology for the experiment design.
 The CRISP-DM methodology has the following steps:

 ####   1. Problem understanding:
 Entailed gaining an understanding of the research problem and the objectives to be met for the project.
-External research was conducted to gain an understanding of electric car sharing services.
+External research was conducted to gain an understanding of the fifa ranking system.
 The metrics for success were also defined in this phase.
 Some metrics for success included:
-  *   Get a sample(s) of the data
-  *   Determine the p-value
-  *   Reject or accept/fail to reject the null hypothesis
+  *   Two polynomial regression models that predict the number of goals scored by the Home and away teams
+  *   A logistic regression model that predicts the outcome of a football match between two teams.

 ####   2. Data understanding:
 Entailed the initial familiarization with and exploration of the dataset, as well as the evaluation of the quality of the dataset provided for the study.